Title: IS God A Zionist

 The Spiritual Nature of Our Cultural Moment

-At the same, as believers in Jesus we have an obligation to see and highlight the spiritual substructure of our world, which is really the fundamental aspect of all reality.
-Our battle as salt and light is to first understand that our battle is not with flesh and blood, but with darkness and against the spiritual nature in the high places.
-There is an ancient spiritual hatred against the Jews that is wrapping the world in a diabolical embrace.
-It is like a mist covering the whole earth that is enchanting people towards its own ends.
-As Christians we have to find the story that God is telling and not be caught up in this other story.
+As believers in Jesus, we have an obligation to highlight the spiritual substructure of our world, its fundamental reality.
+As salt and light, we need to understand that our battle is not with flesh and blood but with darkness and spiritual powers in high places.
+There’s an ancient, diabolical spiritual hatred against Jews, like a mist covering the earth and enchanting people toward its own ends.
+As Christians, we need to find the story God is telling and not get caught up in any other.

-This book is an invitation to grab onto God’s story.
+This book is an invitation to step into God’s story.